Nyumat/stacks-everywhere/README.md

 I have been fascinated with what Rich Harris has done with Svelte and now SvelteKit for some time now.

-It's awesome to know that there's frameworks for people who don't want to deal with JSX.
-I love that when writing svelte code, everything simply feels like magic.
+It's awesome to know that there's frameworks for people who don't want to deal with syntactical sugar.
+I love that when writing svelte code, everything simply feels like magic, and I can write pure JS/TS, CSS, and HTML like the "old days".

 - Svelte
 - TypeScript + ESLint